 It’s never advisable to delay a needed root canal treatment.
 Some individuals may be able to endure the pain, but without treatment, the infection will continue to worsen.
 Once the infection spreads from your tooth’s roots to the surrounding gum tissue and jaw, you can develop an abscess, or even a systemic infection, affecting your entire body.
 A systemic infection could land you in the hospital and even threaten your life.
 Take care to seek treatment from a qualified dentist for a painful tooth immediately.

 A root canal doesn’t have to be a “big deal.”
-Today’s dental professionals, like those at Dental Health Associates, are highly experienced in performing root canals.
+Today’s dental professionals, like those at the Dental Health Associates of Madison, are highly experienced in performing root canals.
 The procedure takes a short time, can be done in the office, is minimally invasive, and is typically no more bothersome than having a cavity filled.

 Most of the cost of a root canal is usually covered by dental insurance, and many dental offices will set up payment plans for the patient’s portion of the bill.
 Please contact Momentum Insurance Plans for more information about our excellent coverage options available for Wisconsin residents.

 Please remember that avoiding the problem won’t make it go away, and could actually cause greater damage to your tooth, jaw, and overall health.
 If you suspect you need a root canal, please contact your dentist today!